Please see Press Release below:

 Virginia Show 21st August 2013

-Professor Patrick Wall, Associate Professor of Public Health in University College Dublin’s School of Public Health and Population Sciences, and Chairman of Horse sports Ireland launched the 72nd Virginia Show at a reception in the Park Hotel Virginia.
+Professor Patrick Wall, more about Associate Professor of Public Health in University College Dublin’s School of Public Health and Population Sciences, and Chairman of Horse sports Ireland launched the 72nd Virginia Show at a reception in the Park Hotel Virginia.
 He commended the committee on their annual show and their “Can do” attitudes and the need to “rev the thing up for ourselves”.
 He spoke about Irish agriculture and agri food and the quality needed to differentiate our products and the produce of other countries and that the rising tide can lift all hope.
 We need to look at confidence, which is key, especially to future farming as a business, which we need to operate on the global stage.
 We underestimate how much we know about farming.
 He spoke about the toxic negativity in Ireland at present, so we need to be positive.
 He also suggested we need to be competitive because of economy of scale on the global market.
 He spoke about creativity as we undersell Ireland when we take everyday images for granted such as cows on grassland, so we need to market better packages.
 On co-operation, Professor Wall suggested we need we need to work together, farmers, and processors as Team Ireland.
 He also spoke about credit and the need to get cash flowing again.
 He commended the Virginia Agricultural Show as a renowned event with visitors from all over Ireland travelling to Cavan each August.
 The show promotes all that is good in rural Ireland; it has expanded from its agricultural base, to hold an interest for all family members both rural and urban.

 Annual highlights in the cattle section